-Here’s your ultimate resource to all the ins and outs of all the Square rates and fees you could potentially be charged.
+Here’s your ultimate resource to the Square fees you could potentially be charged.

-Square fees can be broken down into three categories—Square fees for hardware, Square fees for software, and Square processing fees.
+Square fees can be broken down into three categories—Square fees for hardware, Square fees for software, and Square credit card fees or processing fees.

 Depending on what kind of Square POS system you opt for, your Square fees could potentially consist of only Square processing fees.
-However, if you opt for more powerful hardware or software, Square reader fees and software fees could apply beyond the default Square transaction fees.
+However, if you opt for more powerful hardware or software, Square card reader fees and software fees could apply on top of your Square processing fees.

 Besides charging for hardware, software, and payment processing fees, Square charges no other hidden fees.
 There will be no extra Square credit card fee for processing credit card payments through your POS or other miscellaneous fees.

 As a result, even though there’s no automated Square fee calculator for you to consult, there is a way to estimate how much your business would end up paying in Square fees.

 So now that you understand the framework of Square’s pricing system, let’s dive into the details of what Square fees your business might face if you opt for a Square POS system:

 As you can see from the table above, you’ll find a lot of variation for Square fees in the costs that Square charges for its hardware.

-Let’s get more context on what these Square reader fees entail:
+Let’s get more context on what these Square hardware fees entail: